mbeale0/Unity3D-CodeMash-Workshop/Labs/lab1.md

   4. Sphere Collider - Used to define where and how collisions should take place on the object in interaction with physics
   5. Dark Green (Material) - The material applied to an object giving it color or texture and other visual values

-In order to get the ball to roll down the ramp simply requires that physics have an effect on the object.
+Getting the ball to roll down the ramp simply requires physics to affect the object.

 Thankfully, this is actually a really simple process.
 The reason we use engines like Unity is because they do a lot of the heavy lifting for us, like a JavaScript framework or a Python library.
 Instead of hardcoding all these interactions we can use what Unity gives us.
 Still in the inspector view of the ball; click the "Add Component " button right below the material.